alexagr/events-manager-limmud/readme.txt

 booking is moved to "Waiting List" state.
 This is done by "booking summary" page logic - see update_booking() function for details.

+Four types of reports can be generated:
+  * Full bookings report - contains all bookings and all tickets
+  * Approved bookings report - contains only approved and awating payment bookings, one line per person
+  * Hotel report - one line per room
+  * Transportation report - only people who ordered transportation

+Special hashtags that can be used in booking comment:
+  * #PRESENTER - 1st participant is presenter (e.g. he ordered a place in
+      regular registration - where "role" is missing)
+  * #PRESENTER_N - Nth participant is presenter
+  * #VOLUNTEER / #VOLUNTEER_N - same as above for volunteers
+  * #CHILDREN - participants with "presenter" role are working on children's program
+  * #BUS_N_TA / #BUS_N_J / #BUS_N_H / #BUS_N_NO - Nth participant needs bus to
+      Tel Aviv / Jerusalem / Haifa / doesn't need bus (used when participants in the same order need transportation from different cities)

 What to do when new year comes
 ------------------------------